 The Directors are responsible for the other information.
-The other information comprises the information included in the document titled "Africa Prudential Plc Annual Report for the year ended 31 December 2022", which includes the Report of the Directors, Statement of corporate responsibility for the financial statements, Report of the statutory audit committee, Sustainability and corporate social responsibility report, Statement of directors' responsibilities in relation to the preparation of the financial statements, and other national disclosures as required by the Companies and Allied Matters Act 2020 and the Corporate governance report as required by Code of Corporate Governance issued by the Securities and Exchange Commision (SEC), which we obtained prior to the date of this report.
+The other information comprises the information included in the document titled "Africa Prudential Plc Annual Report for the year ended 31 December 2023", which includes the Report of the Directors, Statement of Corporate Responsibility for the Financial Statements, Statement of Directors' Responsibilities in Relation to the preparation of the Financial Statements, Corporate Governance Report and Other National Disclosures.
 The other information does not include the financial statements and our auditor's report thereon.